Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/ms-hmi.rst

     - Both 'Raise' and 'Lower' signals are on
   * - 5
     - Power output off
-    - The MS controller power stage is off
+    - The MotoSuiveur controller power stage is off
   * - 10
     - Blocked Unsuccessful centering
     - (worm not free at the end of the movement)